dslc-io/tidytuesdayR/cran-comments.md

 * Removed the cases of examples with unexported functions

-* I would like to maintain the use of \dontrun in the examples due to rate limiting by GitHub.
-The functions fail gracefully with an informative error message informing the user they are out of calls against the API, but un-authenicated calls are limited to 60 calls an hour from a single IP address.
-Please let me know if I should be using a different wrapper.
-The purpose of the package is to connect and pull information from GitHub so there can be no "toy" examples.
+* I have removed the "\dontrun" from the main functions I expect users to be interacting with.
+I would like to maintain the use of \dontrun in the other examples due to rate limiting of unauthenticated calls by GitHub.
+Please let me know if that is satisfactory, or you would like to see more!

 ## Test environments